Six Local Parks to Visit for a Much-Needed Brain Break

 Miami Whitewater Forest Park

 Cincinnati's largest park is Miami Whitewater Forest Park, spanning over 4,000 acres of land and featuring about 10 miles of trails.
-In the wake of COVID-19, park management has converted some of the roads in the park into more trails, to ensure that visitors have no issues with maintaining social distancing during their time in the park.
-Miami Whitewater Forest Park also features a large lake for boating or fishing (although the boathouse is currently closed), so this is a great park to choose for a day full of long trails and other outdoor activities!
+Miami Whitewater Forest Park also features a large lake for boating or fishing, so this is a great park to choose for a day full of long trails and other outdoor activities!

 For more information on local parks and how they may have altered their policies in response on COVID-19, check out Cincinnati Parks’ updates webpage.